The top ten best-selling cars in the UK are easy to spot; on every street there’s at least one Fiesta, Corsa, Focus or Golf.

 Hungary: Suzuki Vitara

-Hungarian buyers are hungry (sorry) for the Suzuki Vitara, quite probably because it's made there - the model sold 8782 units there in 2017.
-Meanwhile, the Skoda Octavia sold 6104 down in second place, and the Opel Astra has sold 4301.
+Hungarian buyers are hungry (sorry) for the Suzuki Vitara, quite probably because it's made there - the model sold 4300 units there so far this year.
+Meanwhile, the Skoda Octavia sold 2246 down in second place, and the Opel Astra has sold 1683.

-Hyundai has well and truly taken hold in Ireland; the Tucson was the best-selling car across the Irish sea in 2016, and grew by a staggering 11,323% over 2015, remaining at the top for 2017, having sold 4907 units.
-The Volkswagen Golf, meanwhile, sold 4495, and the Nissan Qashqai completes the top three, with 4197 sales.
+Hyundai had well and truly taken hold in Ireland; the Tucson was the best-selling car across the Irish sea in 2016 and 2017, but has this year been usurped by the Nissan Qashqai, which sold 2968 units this year so far to the Hyundai's 2822.
+The Volkswagen Golf completes the top three, with 2521 sales.

 Italy: Fiat Panda

-Nationalism wins, once again – the Fiat Panda was the best-selling car in Italy last year, with 144,533 finding homes – the best-selling car in any single market.
-The Lancia Ypsilon was second, with a comparatively piddly 60,326.
-The Fiat 500, having shifted 58,296, was a close third.
-It was a 60/40 split between Fiat Chrysler group cars and other manufacturers in 2016, with the Renault Clio, Ford Fiesta, and Volkswagens Polo and Golf in the top ten, too.
+Nationalism wins, once again, with a Fiat 1, 2, 3 – the Fiat Panda is the best-selling car so far this year, with 43,486 finding homes.
+The Fiat 500, having shifted 21,503, while the 500X was a close third on 21,307.
+It has been a 60/40 split between Fiat Chrysler group cars and other manufacturers in the past, with the Renault Clio, Ford Fiesta, and Volkswagens Polo and Golf in the top ten, too.

 Lithuania: Fiat 500